-Level 2 -- Professional Education Course.
+\Level 2 -- Professional Education Course.
 This course focuses on developing instructional strategies and assessments for teaching science content, modeling science literacy, and employing inquiry-based, interactive learning in a technologyrich environment.
 A broad range of science, health and physical education content will be explored based on the Illinois Content Area Standards and Next Generation Science Standards.
-10 clinical hours.
+10 clinical hours (clinical hours pertain only to those graduate candidates enrolled in the traditional Elementary Education MAT program).